pagkly/Zed/Investopedia3/Why Investors and Credit Card Holders Need to Know Counterparty Risk.md

 ## Understanding Counterparty Risk

 Varying degrees of counterparty risk exists in all financial transactions.
-Counterparty risk is also known as [default risk](https://www.investopedia.com/terms/d/defaultrisk.asp).
-Default risk is the chance that companies or individuals will be unable to make the required payments on their debt obligations.
-[Lenders](https://www.investopedia.com/terms/l/lender.asp) and [investors](https://www.investopedia.com/terms/i/investor.asp) are exposed to default risk in virtually all forms of credit extensions.
+Counterparty risk is also known as [[default risk]](https://www.investopedia.com/terms/d/defaultrisk.asp).
+Default risk is the chance that companies or individuals will be unable to make the required payments on their debt obligations. [[Lenders]](https://www.investopedia.com/terms/l/lender.asp) and [[investors]](https://www.investopedia.com/terms/i/investor.asp) are exposed to default risk in virtually all forms of credit extensions.
 Counterparty risk is a risk that both parties should consider when evaluating a contract.

 ### Counterparty Risk and Risk Premiums

 If one party has a higher risk of default, a premium is usually attached to the transaction to compensate the other party.
 The premium added due to counterparty risk is called a risk premium.

-In retail and commercial financial transactions, [credit reports](https://www.investopedia.com/terms/c/creditreport.asp) are often used by creditors to determine the counterparty's credit risk.
+In retail and commercial financial transactions, [[credit reports]](https://www.investopedia.com/terms/c/creditreport.asp) are often used by creditors to determine the counterparty's credit risk.
 Credit scores of borrowers are analyzed and monitored to gauge the level of risk to the creditor.
-A [credit score](https://www.investopedia.com/articles/personal-finance/081115/getting-your-credit-score-bank.asp) is a numerical value of an individual's or company's creditworthiness, which is based on many variables.
+A [[credit score]](https://www.investopedia.com/articles/personal-finance/081115/getting-your-credit-score-bank.asp) is a numerical value of an individual's or company's creditworthiness, which is based on many variables.

 A person's credit score ranges from 300 to 850, and the higher the score, the more financially trustworthy a person is considered to be to the creditor.
 Numerical values of credit scores are listed below: